ivonunes/plumekit/docs/client/index.md

 );
 ```

-The envelope may come from a fetch response, a WebSocket message, an SSE event, or
+The envelope may come from a fetch response, a WebSocket message, an SSE event or
 be hand-built; Plume does not care.

 ## `Plume.visit(url, options?)`